CarlOmega/2811ICT_Assignment_02/README.md

     * group: this service allows the angular project to make api requests to perform CRUD actions on the databse.
 This service mainly deals with the groups collection.
     * user: this service allows the angular project to make connection to the REST api to perform CRUB actions on the user collection. these include loggin in and updating users.
     * socket: this service allows the angular project to use sockets to communicate realtime messages to the server and other clients. this deals with joining rooms and sending messages.
+    * image: this service allows the uploading of images using formidable.
 * Components:
     * login: this component acts as a whole page to provide a login point to the user.
     * home: this component is the app itself (I went for a single page design kinda like discord).
 This component implements other components to render the channels and chat messages.